isl-org/OpenBot/android/README.md

 - **DETECTOR_V3_S_Q**: This model is used for person following.
 It uses a SSD object detector with MobileNet V3 backbone.
 The model is quantized for better performance on embedded devices.
 - **AUTOPILOT_F**: This model is used for autonomous navigation.
 It will predict controls directly from the camera input.
 Chances are that it will not work in your environment.
 You should follow our instructions to train your own [Driving Policy](../policy) and replace it.

-The switch on the right is used to toggle the network on and off.
-When the network is running, it produces the controls for the car and the game controller is disabled.
-However, you may still use the buttons on the game controller, for example to toggle this switch with the R1 trigger button.
+The switch on the right is used to turn the network on and off.
+When the network is running, it produces the controls for the robot and the game controller is disabled.
+However, you may still use the buttons on the game controller, for example to toggle this switch with the R1 trigger button to regain control of the robot.

 ### Device